hammerheim-game/hammerheim-rules/5-warbands.md

 on the Exploration chart.
 The second result stands.

 Warrior Wizard: This skill may only be taken by Magic / Pray Users.
-The mental powers of the wizard allow him to wear armour and cast spells.
+The mental powers of the wizard allow him to wear armor and cast spells.

 Scribe: The warrior is a natural adept at writing and making scrolls.